sthierolf/network-automation-scripts/ansible/README.md

 * `netbox-cisco-asa-firewall-serialnums.yaml` Update Serial number of single and clustered ASA firewall

 * `netbox-cisco-switch-serialnums.yaml` Update Serial number of single and stacked switch

+* `windows-snmp-example` Installs and configures SNMP on Windows Server